lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 2. Ask me if I want to make edits to the section.
 3. Apply the suggested edits to the section and respond back with the full section with the edits applied.
 4. Repeat the editing process until I am satisfied with the section.
 4. I may edit the section on the side and provide you with my exact edits.
 You will analyze the section that you provided and compare it to the one I provided.
-Take what you've learned during your analysis and apply that the the next section.
+Take what you've learned during your analysis and apply that to the next section.
 5. Only move on to the next section when I way to do so.

 ### Example